Living with Bereavement

 Just before the ordeal which led to His crucifixion, Jesus promised His disciples that another “Comforter” would be sent to them after He was gone:

-“And I will pray the Father, and he shall give you another Comforter, that he may abide with you for ever;” John 14:16
+“And I will pray the Father, and he shall give you another Comforter, that he may abide with you for ever;” Jn 14:16

 “For I the Lord thy God will hold thy right hand, saying unto thee, Fear not; I will help thee.”
-(Isaiah 41:13)
+(Is 41:13)

 Job said: “Naked came I out of my mother’s womb, and naked shall I return thither: the LORD gave, and the LORD hath taken away; blessed be the name of the LORD.”

 “And he hath put a new song in my mouth, even praise unto our God: many shall see it, and fear, and shall trust in the LORD.”
-(Psalm 40:3)
+(Ps 40:3)

 Be comforted in that the Bible does say that we shall see our loved ones again.